MrIdrisAbdulrahman/certified-aws-devops-professional/02-configuration-management-and-iac/eb.md

 - There are 2 types of commands:
     - `commands`: the commands run before the application and web server are set up and the application version file is extracted
     - `container_commands`:
         - Can be used to execute commands that affect our application source code.
-Container commands run after the application ad web server have been set up and the application version archive has ben extracted but before the application version is deployed
+Container commands run after the application and web server have been set up and the application version archive has ben extracted but before the application version is deployed
         - `leader_only` flag: can be used if we want the command to be executed by a single EB instance

 ## Application Versions

 - Every time the application is deployed, a new application version is created
-- We can see all the application versions in EB console under "Application version"
+- We can see all the application versions in the EB console under "Application version"
 - EB has a maximum limit of how many application versions we can have, the value of this is 1000
 - In order to remove older application versions, we can set up a lifecycle policy
-- If application version is deployed to an environment, it wont be deleted
+- If application version is deployed to an environment, it wouldn't be deleted

 ## Rebuild an Environment